Where to Volunteer

 - Tufts - New England Medical Center

 In choosing extracurricular activities, keep in mind that Admissions Committees at the various health profession schools are looking for students who have explored their motivation for a career in health care.
 It is important for you to discover if interacting with sick people is a good fit for you.
-You may love science and want to help people, but working with individuals who are in pain and suffering takes a special type of person.
+You may love science and want to help people, but working with individuals who are ill or in pain takes a special type of person.

 Emergency Medical Technician (EMT) – the Brandeis Emergency Medical Corps (BEMCO) is a student-run first-response service on campus.
 Students can train for EMT certification on campus, and then serve a number of 24-hour shifts responding to campus emergencies.
 EMT training is available through other venues as well, and an EMT license can be used working for other employers, including local fire departments.
 Certification processes vary by state.

 Health Care Internships – Internships differ from shadowing and volunteer work in the formality, and the compensation for your participation.
 Internships can be paid or unpaid, and the amount of time and level of responsibility also varies widely.
 Internships tend to have specific learning goals that you are meant to gain from your experience.
 If you take an internship for credit, which is possible through the Hiatt Career Center, you’ll be expected to reflect on the experience through formal activities, such as journaling or writing papers.
 There are a wealth of internships available, in clinical work, research, and many other medically-relevant venues.
 To learn more about internships, sign up to meet with a Career Counselor and attend some of the fantastic Hiatt programs!
-If specific internships are brought to the attention of the Health Professions Advising office, we pass them on to you through the Pre-Health Society listserv.
+If specific internships are brought to the attention of the Health Professions Advising office, we pass them on to you through the Pre-Health listserv.

 Summer Medical and Dental Education Programs (SMDEP).
 SMDEP is a free (full tuition, housing, and meals) six-week summer medical and dental school preparatory program that offers eligible students intensive and personalized medical and dental school preparation.
 The programs include academic enrichment activities, clinical exposure, and other activities.
 Each program site creates their own standards for eligibility, and applications are accepted on a rolling basis.